google/koladata/docs/fundamentals.md

 kd.val_shaped_as(kd.agg_has(x, ndim=2), 10)  # the same as above
 kd.val_shaped(x.get_shape()[:-2], 10)  # the same as above

-# take 0,1,4 inex items inside the last dimension
+# take 0,1,4 index items inside the last dimension
 a = kd.slice([[4, 3], [5, 7, 6, 8]])
 b = kd.slice([0, 3, 0])
 a.take(b.expand_to(kd.collapse(a), ndim=1))  # [[4, None, 4], [5, 8, 5]]